DeisData/deisdata.github.io/r/quick-start/index.md

 $ year              <dbl> 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2…
 ```

-We can use some build in functions in R to summarize the data, such as showing column names and the dimensions of the data frame.
+We can use some built-in functions in R to summarize the data, such as showing column names and the dimensions of the data frame.

 ```r
 class(penguins) # check to see that test is what we expect it to be